-According to a 2012 report by the National Fire Protection Association, fire departments respond to an average of 72,000 carbon monoxide cases each year.
+According to a 2012 report by the National Fire Protection Association, fire departments answer to an average of 72,000 carbon monoxide cases each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
-It’s often linked to wood stoves, car engines and other fire combustion sources such as gas or oil furnaces.
+It’s often linked to wood stoves, car engines and other fire combustion sources including gas or oil furnaces.

-The short answer is that CO2 awareness is a matter of life and death.
-CO2 is one of the leading reasons of accidental poisoning deaths in the US*, and conditions of CO2 poisoning have been known to be misdiagnosed as the flu, viral infections and continuous fatigue, among many others.
+Not to be overly dramatic, but understanding the causes and ways to prevent excessive CO2 exposure is a matter of life and death.
+CO2 is one of the leading reasons of accidental poisoning deaths in the US*, and conditions of CO2 poisoning is often confused as the flu, viral infections and continuous fatigue, among many others.
 This makes CO2 poisoning the invisible killer that needs to be taken seriously by every Cocoa homeowner.
 Acute poisoning takes place from breathing large concentrations of CO2, but poisoning has also been reported to occur over many months or years.
-Some symptoms may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.
+Some indicators may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 - If you experience or have experienced any of the symptoms cited above, ask your doctor to test for carbon monoxide poisoning, and get a second opinion if necessary.